Crowndev/bitcore-crown/auxpow.md

 Structure
 =========

 For example, this is a real-world AuxPow block in Crown LIVENET blockchain.
 It's generated at `2017-08-04T21:39:33Z`.
-All Crown blocks generated nowadays are AuxPow blocks.
+AuxPow is superseded by PoS in newly-generated blocks.

 In the blockchain file, the whole data related to this block is as follows (1141 bytes):